 A public speaker does not address an entire audience.

-They speak to individuals as they sit together.
+They speak to individuals as they sit together as an audience.

 A flight attendant makes an impression to an entire flight, one passenger at a time.